CRMSS Ontario 2024

 Throughout the week, at the end of each day, we will sing Compline in Huron chapel.
 Our Compline service is simple, sung in English, and is largely made up of plainsong, with a few simple motets for contrast.
 It is designed not as something pressured or necessarily to be worked towards, but rather as a way of bringing our day together to a peaceful close - precisely as the service was designed to do in its original monastic context.
 These services mainly serve as a way for us to come together as a course and to experience the daily rhythm of liturgical music making that formed the wider context for most of the music we will be studying.

 Internal 'sharing' concert for CRMSS participants

-Everyone who participates in CRMSS Ontario 2023 will have a chance to perform any of the music they work on over the course of the week, be it in their pre-formed smaller groups or in groups they form themselves or the solo repertoire they work on or music they bring themselves... or anything else!
-This event will take place on Saturday, May 20th at Huron and will not be open to the public.
+Everyone who participates in CRMSS Ontario 2024 will have a chance to perform any of the music they work on over the course of the week, be it in their pre-formed smaller groups or in groups they form themselves or the solo repertoire they work on or music they bring themselves... or anything else!
+This event will take place on Saturday, May 25th and will not be open to the public.

 A Typical DayBack to top

-New for CRMSS Ontario 2023 will be a 'soft launch' to the week.
-The course will begin on the afternoon of Saturday, May 13th 2023 with a longer registration period and time for you to find your feet at Huron.
-The singing that day will only consist of a tutti rehearsal, followed by wine and nibbles (that might perhaps extend well into the evening!).
-We will sing Compline on the evening of the 13th, but this service will be simple and not contain the more sophisticated polyphony we will incorporate into Compline later in the week.
+CRMSS Ontario 2024 will begin with a 'soft launch'.
+The course will begin on the afternoon of Saturday, May 18th 2024 with a longer registration period and time for you to find your feet in our venue, New St. James Prebyterian Church.
+The singing that day will only consist of a tutti rehearsal, followed by drinks and nibbles (that might perhaps extend well into the evening!).
+We will sing Compline on the evening of the 18th, but this service will be simple and not contain the more sophisticated polyphony we will incorporate into Compline later in the week.
 More information on this 'soft launch' will be available soon.